Selfadhesivity in Gaussian conditional independence structures: Preliminaries

 Next, suppose that we have only one polymatroid $h$ on ground set $N$ and fix $L \subseteq N$.
 An \emph{$L$-copy} of $N$ is a finite set $M$ with $|M| = |N|$ and $M \cap N = L$.
-We fix a bijection $\pi: N \to M$ which preserves $L$ pointwise. $h$ is a \emph{selfadhesive polymatroid at $L$} if there exists an adhesive extension of $h$ and its induced copy $\pi(h)$ over their common restriction to~$L$.
+We fix a bijection $\pi: N \to M$ which preserves $L$ pointwise.
+The polymatroid $h$ is a \emph{selfadhesive polymatroid at $L$} if there exists a polymatroid $\ol{h}$ which is an adhesive extension of $h$ and its induced copy $\pi(h)$ over their common restriction to~$L$.
 The polymatroid is \emph{selfadhesive} if it is selfadhesive at every $L \subseteq N$.
 The fundamental result of \cite{MatusAdhesive} is:

 \begin{theorem*} Any two of the restrictions of an entropic polymatroid have an entropic adhesive extension.
 In particular, entropy vectors are selfadhesive. \end{theorem*}